fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 # Footnotes
 ~~~
 <ol>
-    <li id="footnote-1">The possible categories are, in ascending order of modernity, old stable, stable, cutting edge and bleeding edge.</li>
+    <li id="footnote-1">The possible categories are, in ascending order of modernity: old stable, stable, cutting edge and bleeding edge.</li>
     <li id="footnote-2">It is difficult to rate this in a completely non-subjective way.
 As while you can list the number of packages in their repositories, some distributions package split a single piece of software into multiple packages and hence raw numbers are not as fair a measure as they seem.
 Plus some distributions have multiple variants on more or less the same package in their repositories.
 To simplify things, I will categorize repository size as: vast, very large, large, medium, medium-small, small and tiny.</li>
     <li id="footnote-3">A distribution will have "minimal" in this category if the base installation comes without a graphical user interface (GUI).
 If a GUI is a required part of a base install, I will say "complete".</li>
     <li id="footnote-4">The categories, in ascending order of documentation sufficiency, are: minimal, medium, detailed and comprehensive.
 Minimal documentation would typically just cover installation, package management and basic configuration.
 Medium would cover more configuration options than just basic.
 Detailed would cover some additional topics.
 Comprehensive would cover almost every conceivable topic for the distribution.</li>